orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*What do you do in a world where finding something is the only scarce resource.
+*What do you do in a world where finding new things is the only scarce resource.
 Where copying and redistributing is effortless.
 Is this our world now?
 Or will we seek artificial scarcity.*
 ***[], []***
 ***, 2024***